ctp-eos/ctp-sci/Autaxys and the C-Domain: A Postquantum View of Reality’s Self-Generating Core.md

 ---

-*For more information or to engage with this emerging paradigm, visit [CTP Energy Science](coming soon#) or request access to our foundational research documents and forthcoming white papers.*
+*For more information or to engage with this emerging paradigm, visit [CTP-EOS](www.github.com/ctp-eos) and browse through our various repositories for numerous articles provided or request access to our foundational research documents and forthcoming white papers.*